-Not Using Beginning Developing Applying Innovating Helping students record and represent knowledge How can you begin to incorporate some aspects of this strategy into your instruction?
-How can you engage students in activities that help them record and represent their knowledge in understanding of important content using a variety of models?
-In addition to engaging students in activities that help them record and represent their knowledge in understanding of important content using a variety of models, how can you monitor the extent to which students organize and summarize important content?
-How might you adapt and create new strategies for recording and representing knowledge that address unique student needs and situations?
-What are you learning about your students as you adapt and create new strategies?
+Not Using Beginning Developing Applying Innovating 11.2 Helping How can you How can you In addition to How might you adapt What are you students record begin to engage engaging students in and create new learning about and represent incorporate students in activities that help strategies for your students as knowledge some aspects of this strategy into your instruction? activities that help them record and represent their knowledge in understanding of important content using a variety of models? them record and represent their knowledge in understanding of important content using a variety of models, how can you monitor the extent to which students organize and summarize important content? recording and representing knowledge that address unique student needs and situations? you adapt and create new strategies?